and issues in FM

 Alodynia: hypersensitivity to touch, what would be “normal” touch is painful ( We with FM know this feeling, very well )

-Aphasia: where you suddenly cant " find" the words you want to say, or to talk, at all. ( Also an FM thing, that happens often to us )
+Aphasia: where you suddenly cant " find" the words you want to say or in some cases, to talk at all. ( A common event in FM )

 Confusion: (With this list, is this really a surprise ? )